 Are you curious about the traditional Jewish observance of Shabbat in Miami?
 Look no further!
-In this informative guide, we will dive into the significance of Shabbat, provide tips on how to celebrate it in Miami, and most importantly, answer the question of “what time is Shabbat in Miami?”.
+In this informative guide, we will dive into the significance of Shabbat, provide tips on how to celebrate it in Miami, and, most importantly, answer the question, “what time is Shabbat in Miami?”.

 Whether you’re a newcomer to the city or simply looking to deepen your understanding of Shabbat, this post will equip you with all the knowledge necessary to fully embrace the Shabbat experience in Miami.